MarcCollado/OpenStreetMap/OpenStreetMap.md

 By far the most challenging — and also annoying, problem I have encountered wrangling the data has been the validity and consistency of each data point.

-The fact users are contributing each piece of data, makes it virtually impossible to ensure data quality.
+The fact users are contributing on each piece of data, makes it virtually impossible to ensure data quality across the board.
 For example, this is a chunk of a query displaying cities in the metro area:

 ```
 St. Feliu